 Again, though we generally don't recommend LED bulbs in general for those with optimum eye health in mind, sometimes that's all one can use!
 In that case, remember that the main issue with LED and our eyes are the blue color wavelength spike in the visible light spectrum of LED bulbs.
 Therefore, the best color temperature LED for your eyes is anything in the warm white color temperature range (2700-3000K).
 Since clarity and contrast is a big part of lessening eye strain, a color-corrected type like our warm white Chromalux® LED might also be a great option!

-All that aside, if you want the absolute best light for your eyes, choose any bulb from the Chromalux® incandescent collectionso you can finally see what you've been missing.
+If you want the absolute best light for your eyes, choose any bulb from the Chromalux® incandescent collection, so you can finally see what you've been missing.

 Wishing you all the best in light and health!